benshapiro981/desktop-app-distribution-framework/desktop-app-website/README.md

 TODO: fill out this page with good documentation :)

-for now basing it on https://www.youtube.com/watch?v= boilerplate template https://github.com/Nitij/react-firebase-auth-boilerplate
+for now basing it on https://www.youtube.com/watch?v=  .
+That video contains basic firebase setup instructions

+use https://extensions.dev/extensions/invertase/firestore-stripe-payments for stripe integration

+boilerplate template https://github.com/Nitij/react-firebase-auth-boilerplate

 the files in this subfolder were generated with `npx create-react-app ...`